2025年09月08日 17:19

 -

-- Late Night Service: The Green and Orange Lines operate extended service until 1:30 AM on Fridays and Saturdays, while the Yellow and Blue Lines have slightly earlier last train times.
+- Late-Night Service: Green and Orange Lines offer extended service until 1:30 AM on Fridays and Saturdays.
+Yellow and Blue Lines have slightly earlier last train times.

 -

-- Real-time arrival information can be obtained via the STM official website or official apps (such as STM Info).
+- Real-time arrival information is available via the STM official website or official apps (e.g., STM Info).

-- Service adjustments may occur during major events or construction; it is recommended to check announcements before traveling.
+- Service may be adjusted during major events or construction.
+Check announcements before traveling.

-- STM Official Timetable (line operating hours, station list).
+- STM Official Schedule (line operating hours, station list).

-- [Montreal Metro Encyclopedia](https://m.baike.com/wiki/ Montreal Metro) (history and technical details).
+- Montreal Metro Encyclopedia (historical and technical details).

-For the latest updates, please visit the STM official website or follow their social media accounts.
+For the latest updates, visit the STM official website or follow their social media accounts.